Trip Highlights of Ganesh Himal Trek

 Day 08: Darkha Gaun – Drive to Dhading Besi – Kathmandu

 After breakfast today on our Ganesh Himal trek, we drive to Dhanding Besi.
 It is a district headquarters.
-We take a sharing a local Jeep with other people.
-We arrive in Dhading Besi after 3-4 hours of rough and tough zig–zags road drive.
+We took a local Jeep to share with other people.
+We arrive in Dhading Besi after 3-4 hours of rough and tough zig-zag road driving.

 We will cross the Ankhu Khola.
-We pass other small villages of Kintang Phedi, Katunje village, and Jyamrung village.
-It will make your stunning scenic driving have fabulous landscape surroundings.
+We pass other small villages, Kintang Phedi, Katunje village, and Jyamrung village.
+This will make your stunning scenic drive have fabulous landscape surroundings.
 From Dhading, change another bus and drive back to Kathmandu, taking 3 hours.

 Fixed Departure Dates